Stonelinks/stonelinks.github.io/contents/bret.md

 int rangefinder_sub_fd = orb_subscribe(ORB_ID(sensor_range_finder));
 ```

 To actually get data out of the subscriber, we need to use the `poll()` POSIX system call.
-This approach will sleep (consuming no CPU cycles) until data from the sensor actually gets published.
-We acheive this like so:
+This approach will sleep the thread (consuming no CPU cycles) until data from the sensor actually gets published.
+We achieve this like so:

 ```c
 #include <poll.h>